Red Oak Floor Stains – Photo Guide

 Hardwood Floor Stains on Red Oak

+I was ALL ABOUT Special Walnut by Minwax (very top stain in the picture above).
 That is — before I actually saw the stains on the floor.
 In-person, special walnut ended up being too cold and dark.
 It was missing that warm and rustic tone we wanted.

-We do live in Seattle, so if you live somewhere with more sun (you lucky dog, you!), you may have different results.
+We live in Seattle and don’t have a ton of sun and natural light.
+If you live somewhere with more sun (you lucky dog, you!), you may have different results.
 All the stains are beautiful in their own way.
 It just depends on what look you are going for.

 Hardwood Floor Stains on Red Oak

+What caught our attention was this rosewood color.
+To my surprise!
 Because we really didn’t want any red or yellow undertones.
 But rosewood does have a hint of red in it.

 Here it is up against the other stains on our floor (rosewood and rosewood/neutral are the two stains bottom right).